Gallus Jacob Baumgartner: Biography

 After attending the Gymnasium in St. Gall he studied law at Fribourg, Switzerland, and in Vienna.
 From 1817 to 1819 he was a tutor in Hungary.
 Returning to Vienna in 1819, he was arrested there after the murder of August von Kotzebue by Karl Ludwig Sand on the false suspicion of belonging to a Swiss political society and was expelled form the city in 1820.
 He began his political career as keeper of the archives of his native canton, St. Gall.
 This position gave him the opportunity of learning the topography, history, laws, and legal relations of the canton.
 In 1822 he was made official secretary; in 1825 he became a member of the great council of the canton and was appointed chancellor.

 On account of his knowledge of business he was selected, in 1831, for the position of Landammann, or chief magistrate of the canton, and held the office until 1846.
 During his administration he tried to make a closely united republic out of the loosely connected cantons, and to improving the Swiss roads and waterways.
 Appointed a delegate, at this time, to the diet at Lucerne he endeavoured at the diet to bring about a reorganization of the confederation.
 He wished to create a vigorous, organically united republic similar to that of the United States, retaining at the same time a large amount of independence for the individual cantons.
-Baumgartner's chief opponents in carrying out this project were the Catholic clergy, for he aimed to separate the Church entirely from Rome and to place it under the control of the State.
+Baumgartner's chief opponents in carrying out this project were the Catholic clergy, for he aimed to separate the Catholic church entirely from Rome and to place it under the control of the State.
 He was largely influenced by Josephinism and by the ideas of Ignaz Heinrich von Wessenberg.